vividos/UnderworldAdventures/uwadv/docs/README.Tools.md

 Ultima Underworld, just look into the file "docs/uw-formats.txt" in the source distribution of Underworld Adventures.

+### convdec - Underworld Conversation Decompiler

+convdbg is a conversation script decompiler for Ultima Underworld.
+Conversation is done with an assembler-like language that runs in a virtual machine.
+The tool tooks the assembler opcodes and tries to find functions, expressions and structured programming constructs (like if, switch and while loops).
+The tool also resolves the string indices used and so lets the user better understand the conversation code.

+The program needs some parameters to work.
+Here's the syntax:

+    convdbg <underworld-path> <slotnumber> {--show-disasm}

+The `underworld-path` specifies the path to the original Ultima Underworld 1 or 2 game files.
+The Ultima Underworld Demo also works.

+The slot number specifies the conversation slot to use for decompiling.
+Slot numbers can be derived from the conversation names stored in string block 7, starting at string 16.
+So subtract 16 from the conversation name index to specify the slot.
+If you specify a star ('*' without the quotes), all available conversation slots are decoded sequentially.

+The --show-disasm is optional and can be specified as last parameter, in order to also show disassembly for the decoded conversations.
+Normally only the decompiled conversation language is shown.
+With this switch, the conversation position and opcodes are shown, interleaved with the decompiled code.

+The decompiled conversation code looks a lot like C code, but isn't thought to be compiled with a C compiler.
+It is merely used to better show the user what each conversation does, what internal functions are called and how the conversation flow is.

 ### xmi2mid - XMIDI to MIDI converter [uw1/2]

 xmi2mid is a converter for XMIDI files (*.xmi) that are used in Ultima